-A successful brand awareness campaign will result in greater visibility, which will lead to more brand mentions, engagement, more followers, and more people sharing your posts with the people in their own networks.
+A successful brand awareness campaign will result in greater visibility, which will lead to more brand mentions, more engagement, more followers, and more people sharing your posts with the people in their own networks.

 For its Spring 2017 marketing push, Donald J Pliner launched the #ArtofFun campaign on social media to get eyes on its inventory of edgy mid-priced shoes.
 This was a brand awareness campaign, meaning DJP wanted to get the word out to as many potential customers (not just random people) as possible about its shoes.

 So, we (The Shelf worked on this particular campaign) enlisted a set of confident, fashion-forward millennial macro-influencers who had the influence, the follower numbers, and the engagement needed to help Donald J Pliner get the attention of people who were most likely to “get” his brand’s vibe and want to get in on the extraordinary-ness.
 These were people who invested in their shoe game.

 The campaign produced some really great posts.
 They were colorful, creative, stylish, and a bit out of step with the typical Instagram posts you see.

 We’ve done several posts on the topic of user-generated content…

 The benefits of UGC.